aratakileo/emogg/README.md

 ### Features
 - support for both static and animated emojis
+- ease of adding your own emojis by a resource pack!
+Use any of the below ways:
-- ease of adding your own emojis.
-Just create a texture pack, add pictures there along the way `assets/emogg/emoji`, add a resource pack to the game - done!
+    - just create a resource pack, add pictures there along the path `assets/emogg/emoji`
+    - convert the emoji from the discord server into a resource pack on [our website](https://aratakileo.github.io/emogg-resourcepack-maker/)
 - you can use emojis in chat, on signs and in other places where there is text!
 - when you enter the emoji name, emoji suggestions appear above the input field (available only for chat)
 - you can choose the emoji you like in the emoji selection menu! (available only for chat)